This help topic defines terminology related to the Megaport network and services.

-A Port or MCR establishes the A-End of the connection and the B-End is the other end.
+A Port, MCR, or MVE establishes the A-End of the connection and the B-End is the other end.
 The B-End can be a Port for a private VXC, an Internet Exchange, a Marketplace connection, or a cloud service provider.

 Border Gateway Protocol (BGP) is a standardized routing protocol designed to exchange route and reachability information among autonomous systems (AS) on the internet.

 A content delivery network (CDN) is a system of distributed servers (network) that deliver webpages and other web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.
 Examples: Akamai, Cloudflare.